itk-dev/datatidy/README.md

 # Datatidy

 Datatidy is a data wrangler application based on the Symfony 4 framework.
-It can take one or more datasources from public API's, make some transformations and deliver the result to a datastore.
+It can take one or more datasources from public APIs, make some transformations and deliver the result to a datastore.

 ## Getting started